BenDeLaCreme: RuPaul's Drag Race

 In 2014, BenDeLaCreme appeared in the sixth season of RuPaul's Drag Race, where she placed fifth and was voted Miss Congeniality by viewers.
 In 2018, she appeared in the third season of RuPaul's Drag Race: All Stars, where, after a record-breaking fifth challenge win in episode 6, she chose to eliminate herself, claiming she had already proven herself and that she felt the other remaining contestants wanted the crown more than she did.
 Many fans were shocked at this decision, as her track record heavily favored her to win the entire competition.
-DeLa is the only Drag Race contestant so far to win five challenges in a single season, win four episodes consecutively and, at the time, win the "Snatch Game" challenge on more than one season (later joined by season 7 and All Stars 6 contestant Ginger Minj, as well as Season 5 and All Stars 7 contestant Jinkx Monsoon), and used to have both the best statistics of any queen to have ever competed in Drag Race and any version of Drag Race All Stars or any version of a Versus The World season, only recently beaten by Lemon and Drag Sethlas.
+DeLa is the only Drag Race contestant so far to win five challenges in a single season, win four episodes consecutively and, at the time, win the "Snatch Game" challenge on more than one season (later joined by season 7 and All Stars 6 contestant Ginger Minj, as well as Season 5 and All Stars 7 contestant Jinkx Monsoon).

+Personal life

+She dated Gus Lanza from 2015 to 2023.
+Putnam says they are still best friends and business partners.
+She owns two cats, Wayne and Garth, and a dog, Reggie.